jopdorp/MiSTer-Discrete/README.md

 Because of this, simulating arbitrary electronic circuits is not supported.
 Instead, common subcircuits found on analog PCB boards are implemented as simplified models.
-As a core builder, you can connect there simplified models together to create an analog PCB simulation.
+As a core builder, you can connect these simplified models together to create an analog PCB simulation.

 ## The formal engineering discipline